odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

         AppFactory::setContainer($container);
         $app = AppFactory::create();

-        // Optional: Set the base path to run the app in a subdirectory.
+        // Optional: Set the base path to run the app in a sub-directory
+        // The public directory must not be part of the base path
         //$app->setBasePath('/slim4-tutorial');

         return $app;